getsentry/examples/cocoa/sentry-ios-cocoapods/README.md

 Project runs without issues in iOS Simulator.

 See `AppDelegate.swift` and `ViewController.swift` for how to acutally implement sentry features in your iOS Project.

+Please check the docs for more detailed information: https://docs.sentry.io/clients/cocoa